4Al3xG4mesYY/Infrastructure-compliance-validation-demo/README.md

 Demonstration of a security-adjacent infrastructure validation workflow using synthetic data.
 The project showcases DNS/IP lifecycle analysis, configuration drift detection, outcome classification, and action-oriented dispositions designed to support safe operational decision-making.
 **All data is fictional and created solely for demonstration purposes.**
+## Sanitized Demo
+All IPs/domains and datasets in this repository are synthetic and created solely for demonstration purposes.
+No proprietary systems, internal identifiers, or real infrastructure details are included.

 ---